 Fresh episodes air pretty much every Saturday night, starting 11 pm (Pacific time) c/o CiTR.FM.101.9, with streaming and download options available within twenty-four hours via our Facebook.

-“A Cat Stevens song about being profoundly somewhere that didn’t overstay its welcome in my ear drums.
+“A Cat Stevens gem about being profoundly somewhere that managed to not overstay its welcome in my ear drums.
 Top 40 radio didn’t play it much.
-It wasn’t on the Greatest Hits album.
-You had to actually play the album Tea For The Tillerman to hear it, or find a movie theatre that was cool enough to be showing Harold + Maude.”
+It wasn’t on the Greatest Hits album that everybody and his big sister owned.
+You had to actually play the album Tea For The Tillerman to hear it, or find a movie theatre that was cool enough to be showing Harold and Maude.”
 (Philip Random)